webjars/sample-wildfly-swarm/README.md

-# Webjars sample application
+# WebJars Sample Application

-This app demonstrate how webjars works in Wildfly Swarm servlet container.
+This app demonstrate how WebJars works in Wildfly Swarm servlet container.

 To run: `mvn clean install`